List of Family Guy cast members

 Family Guy creator Seth MacFarlane also provides the voices of Peter Griffin, Stewie Griffin, Brian Griffin, and Glenn Quagmire.

 Family Guy is an American animated sitcom that features five main voice actors, and numerous regular cast and recurring guest stars.
 The principal voice cast consists of show creator Seth MacFarlane, Alex Borstein, Mila Kunis (who replaced Lacey Chabert after the first season (her last episode is "Holy Crap," now marketed as the second episode of season two)), Seth Green, and Mike Henry; Patrick Warburton and Arif Zahir were later added to the main cast (the former being promoted from recurring cast); Recurring voice actors include Adam West, Sam Elliott, John G. Brennan, Nicole Sullivan and Jennifer Tilly, and repeat guest stars include Phyllis Diller, Charles Durning, Rush Limbaugh, James Woods and Phil LaMarr.

 Many cast members provide voices for multiple characters.
 The voice actors, in portraying the various character personalities on the show, draw inspiration from celebrities and pop culture.
 Family Guy characters have been played by more than one actor, after members of the show left the series or had conflicting obligations.

 Kunis was nominated for an Annie Award for voicing Meg Griffin in the season 5 episode "Barely Legal" and MacFarlane has also won an Emmy Award for Outstanding Voice-Over Performance and an Annie Award for Best Voice Acting in an Animated Television Production, though no other cast member has won an award for their work on the series.

 Current cast

 Seth Green provides the voice of Chris Griffin.

 Mike Henry voices various characters in the series.

 Mila Kunis provides the voice of Meg Griffin.

 Alex Borstein provides the voice of Lois Griffin.

 Patrick Warburton provides the voice of Joe Swanson.

-The actual Adam West provided the voice of Mayor Adam West.
+Adam West provided the voice of a fictionalized version of himself.

 From seasons 1 to 4, Family Guy had four main cast members.
 Since season 5, there have been five main cast members.
 The casting of Meg Griffin changed after season 1.